lia0wang/dodo_streams/assumptions.md

 1. In iteration 1, total messages is zero as messages cannot be created.
 2. End return -1, in iteration 1 as there is no messages.
+3. In iteraton 1, messages returns an empty list as no messages can be created.

 ## Channel